 Yes you can, but Overseas Electors need to complete a separate registration form.
 If you are/will be living overseas for longer than 6 months please register online at www.gov.uk/registertovote .
 As an overseas elector you can remain on the electoral register for 15 years from the date you were last registered.
 You will be entitled to vote in Parliamentary Elections and Referendums only and you will also need to set a postal or proxy vote.
 Please visit 'Register to Vote' to download an absent vote form.

 Services Electors (Army, Royal Navy, RAF) can now register in either of two ways.
-They may register as a civilian or they may register specifically as a service voter.
+They may register as a ordinary elector or they may register specifically as a service voter.
 If you wish to register as a service voter please contact electoral services to find out how to register.
 Please note that service voters only have to register once every five years.

 Make sure you opt out of the Open register if you do not want your name to appear on this version of the register for the coming year.
 The council must make the Open register available for general sale and it can be used for any purpose.

 Everyone will be included in the Full register, which is used for voting purposes and supplied to the Credit Reference Agencies.

 Please contact us on 01453 766321 if you need more information on opting out or, for serious cases, anonymous registration.

 If you are over 76, please indicate this on your form or when you register online.
 Anyone over 76 is no longer eligible to perform Jury service and we have to supply this information to the Jury Summoning Service.